-SOEs require knowledge of web development, ArcObjects, and programming languages such as Java or a .NET-based language like C#.
+SOEs require knowledge of web development, ArcGIS development tools, and programming languages such as Java or a .NET-based language like C#.
 They must also go through a deployment process to be made available to your server.
 Before you develop a server object extension, you might consider some easier alternatives.

 One drawback of geoprocessing services is that they have a relatively large memory footprint and may run slower than SOEs.
 If you're running a process only a few times a day, this might not be an issue.
 However, if you are running a process many times a day, or with many concurrent users, it might be worth investing the time to build an SOE.

-Many developers have written ArcObjects code in the past for various tasks that are now attainable without ArcObjects.
-For a detailed discussion of ways to approach web mapping challenges without using ArcObjects, see Alternatives to server object extensions.
+Many developers have written custom code in the past for various tasks that are now attainable without it.
+For a detailed discussion of ways to approach web mapping challenges without needing to develop extensions, see Alternatives to server object extensions.

 Server object interceptors (SOIs)

-SOIs are appropriate if you're looking to change the behavior of existing map or image service operations (including map and image service extensions, such as feature service operations).
+SOIs are appropriate if you want to change the behavior of existing map or image service operations (including map and image service extensions, such as feature service operations).
 For example, you can change the behavior of a query or map image export request.
-Examples of what can be done with an SOI include:

 Do you need an SOI?

-SOIs require knowledge of web development, ArcObjects, and programming languages such as Java or a .NET-based language like C#.
+SOIs require knowledge of web development, ArcGIS developer tools, and programming languages such as Java or a .NET-based language like C#.
 They must also go through a deployment process to be made available to your server.
-Before you develop a server object interceptor, consider if this is the functionality you need.
+Before you develop an SOI, consider if this is the functionality you need.

 If you are looking to extend your server with new capabilities, consider an SOE or geoprocessing models and scripts.
-SOIs are suitable for adding new functionality or behavior on top of the existing ArcGIS Server operations in a way that is transparent to existing client applications.
+SOIs are suitable for adding new business logic or behavior on top of the existing ArcGIS Server operations in a way that is transparent to existing client applications.